alhajee/ckan/doc/contributing/javascript.rst

     jQuery(template).find('span').text(this._('This is my text string'));

-Larger templates can be loaded in using the CKAN snippet API.
+Larger templates can be loaded in using the FMLD snippet API.
 Modules get access to this functionality via the ``sandbox.client`` object::

     initialize: function () {